dxos/dxos/docs/docs/specs/v0/composer-framework.md

 # Composer

-A developer-first, peer-to-peer knowledge management system (KMS).
+The App: A developer-first, peer-to-peer knowledge management system (KMS).

-## Composer Framework
+The Component: A real-time, collaborative code and text editor.

-The extensibility model upon which Composer and Kai are be built.
+The Framework: The extensibility model upon which Composer and Kai are be built.

 ## Iteration history